nrfconnect/sdk-nrfxlib/nrf_modem/doc/architecture.rst

 Shared memory configuration
 ***************************

-The Modem library implements a communication interface between the application core and the modem core by using a shared memory area to exchange data.
 The shared memory area can be located anywhere within the first 128 kilobytes of RAM (lowest addresses) and it is logically divided into the following four regions:

 * Control